EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 You do not have to contribute via GitHub to be included as a Contributor - any significant discussion or contributions via other methods
 (e.g. email, internal project documents used to collect information, etc.) are accepted too.
-In this case, email the [Editorial Board][contact] with your GitHub account/handle, ORCID, and preferred email address and a short explanation of your contributions and you will be added to [CONTRIBUTORS.yaml][contributors] and appropriately acknowledged in relevant pages.
+In this case, email the [Editorial Board][contact] with your profile information that you are happy to share (e.g. email, GitHub account/handle or ORCID) and a short explanation of your contributions and you will be added to [CONTRIBUTORS.yaml][contributors] and appropriately acknowledged in relevant pages.

 ## Ownership of Content